Office of Loan Programs

 FAQs about existing UC home loans

-The collection of payments, verification of the payment of property tax installments and insurance premiums and ongoing customer service is frequently called loan servicing.
-Over the years, we have answered many questions about MOP loan servicing.
-The following are the most frequently asked questions.
+The collection of payments, verification of the payment of property tax installments and insurance premiums and ongoing customer service is known as loan servicing.
+The following frequently asked questions about the loan servicing process are divided into five categories:

 - General servicing questions